martinholub/jekyll_site/_posts/2018-07-15-MakeZurich.markdown

 ## Conclusion

 During MakeZurich our team prototyped a microcontroller based device that can make last-mile delivery smarter.
 We call it CharIoTeer.
 In just one week, we came up with fully functioning prototype that is portable and communicates its measurements over LoRa and The Things Network.
-For me, the project was great opportunity to work hard, have fun and quickly pick up practical skills in LoRaWAN and electronics, mainly by interacting with other people and asking lot of questions.
+For me, the project was great opportunity to work hard, have fun and quickly pick up practical skills in LoRaWAN and electronics prototyping, mainly by interacting with other people and asking lot of questions.
 I am excited about digging deeper into the domain of IoT, with focus on Industrial IoT and machine to machine communication.
 What about implementing IoT paradigm in a biology lab to achieve unparalleled throughput, big data harvesting, end-to-end process control and automate decision making?
 Sounds both feasible and fun to me:)

 ---
 ## Resources